Gonzalomarcylabschool/AKOMA-Curriculum-2022/unit-4/Lecture-5-Constructors-prototypes-pt1/lecture-notes.md

 }
 const Gonzalo = makePerson('Gonzalo', 34, 'Teacher')
 ```
-In the example above I have created an intance called `Gonzalo`.
+In the example above, I have created an instance called `Gonzalo`.

-Now factory function are great but thats if we want to use the function programing paridimg.
+Now factory functions are great, but that's if we want to use the functional programming paradigm.
 There is a better way of creating instances.
-We are going to use a constructor function and the new keywrod.
+We are going to use a constructor function and the new keyword.

 ```js
 function Person (name, age, occupation){